Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 - Be accountable for tasks and deadlines

-Whatever you pick, try to make it a couple things that are currently outside of your comfort zone.
+Whatever you pick, try to make it a couple of things that are currently outside of your comfort zone.
 These goals should stretch you to grow.

 Adjust to Your Tasks

 You are here to learn.
 The new position might seem intimidating to you at first but keep in mind that the engineers working with you know that you are in still in college and don't expect you to know everything right away.